emissary-ingress/emissary/docs/topics/install/help/get-versions.md

-# `edgectl install`: Can't communicate with the Kubernetes cluster
+# Edgectl Install: Can't communicate with the Kubernetes cluster

 Installation of AES requires a Kubernetes cluster.
 The installer was unable to access your cluster using `kubectl`.